Got a question about Carthage? Here are some frequently asked questions, answered by Carthage students and our admissions representatives.

 Where can I eat on campus?

 Starbucks is the main place to grab food quickly between classes, since it is located in one of the academic buildings (the A. W. Clausen Center for World Business).
 Einstein Bros.
-Bagels is where I grab a bite when I am studying in Hedberg Library, or you can always grab a smoothie from Freshens.
-The Campbell Student Union has Baja Fresh, World of Wings, Sub Connection, Seattle’s Best Coffee, and the Red Zone Convenience Store, so that’s the place to meet up with a group of people because you can all get exactly what you want from a different place, yet still eat together.
+Bagels is where I grab a bite when I am studying in Hedberg Library.
+The Campbell Student Union has Baja Fresh, World of Wings, Sub Connection, and the Red Zone Convenience Store, so that’s the place to meet up with a group of people because you can all get exactly what you want from a different place, yet still eat together.
 The cafeteria is by far the best bang for your buck.
 It’s all-you-can-eat and has plenty of options that change daily, which is nice because you don’t get sick of the food. — Answered by Jacelyn Peabody, biology and neuroscience

 See all campus dining options